Glencore pulls out of $475 million Peru deal

 It had extended an initial October deadline for the deal to November 30.
 "As not all of the conditions were satisfied by the New Long Stop Date, Glencore terminated the agreement with CST Mining Group in accordance with its terms," Glencore said.

-Analysts welcomed Glencore's move as a sign the trader, which has signaled its appetite for deals, will not pursue acquisitions for the sake of growth alone.
+Analysts welcomed Glencore's move as a sign the trader, which has signalled its appetite for deals, will not pursue acquisitions for the sake of growth alone.

 "An unwillingness to execute M&A at any cost reinforces our view that management has a rigid attention to prudent capital allocation," Liberum analysts said in a note, adding Mina Justa was targeted to produce 110,000 tonnes of copper per year with capital expenditure of $745 million.